Back to all posts

 BYOR offers unique advantages in sideloading.
 Some innovative techniques to enhance outcomes include:

-• Utilizing Vhdx/iso/img file extensions with BYOR for even better outcome.
-These file types can further obfuscate the payload making it even harder for security tools to detect.
+• Using vhdx, iso, or img file extensions with BYOR for even better outcomes.
+These file types can further obfuscate the payload, making it harder for security tools to detect.

-• Installer.bat - This serves as the BYOR payload bypassing Smartscreen and Windows Defender (WD) in-place.
+• Installer.bat, which serves as the BYOR payload that bypasses SmartScreen and Windows Defender in place.

 • A VBS file tasked with calling the Havoc command and control (C2).

-The OCA (Offensive Chains by Astra) framework offers a unique methodology to bypass browser security policies and advanced endpoint defenses.
-By integrating the above sideloading technique with the OCA framework, we can successfully pwn most of the Endpoint Detection and Response (EDR) backed host.
-In our tests, we enhanced the sideloading approach using the OCA framework by combining it with various other methods (BYOR gadgeting :D), resulting in a more powerful attack simulation strategy.
+The OCA (Offensive Chains by Astra) framework offers a methodology to bypass browser security policies and advanced endpoint defenses.
+By integrating the above sideloading technique with the OCA framework, we can pwn most EDR-backed hosts.
+In our tests, we enhanced the sideloading approach using the OCA framework by combining it with various other methods (BYOR gadgeting), resulting in a more powerful attack simulation strategy.

-At its core, BYOR Gadgeting refers to the strategic use of trusted and legitimate code or functionalities ("gadgets") within reputable software.
-Inside an organization red teamers can harness these gadgets to simulate potential attack vectors, highlighting that even trustworthy software can be manipulated.
-This method can be more stealthy and harder to detect because security systems are often designed to detect and block known malicious code or suspicious behaviors but they may not be as effective in spotting the misuse of legitimate functionalities.
+At its core, BYOR Gadgeting refers to the strategic use of trusted and legitimate code or functionality ("gadgets") within reputable software.
+Inside an organization, red teamers can harness these gadgets to simulate potential attack vectors, highlighting that even trustworthy software can be manipulated.
+This method can be stealthier and harder to detect because security systems are often designed to block known malicious code or suspicious behaviors, but they may not be as effective at spotting the misuse of legitimate functionality.

 BYOR"

-Our in-house developed OST called "Offensive Chains by Astra" demonstration can be seen below utilizing BYOR technique: If you are interested in watching the PoC for the BYOR generated payload, you can skip to the end of the article.
+Our in-house OST, "Offensive Chains by Astra", demonstration can be seen below using the BYOR technique: If you are interested in watching the PoC for the BYOR generated payload, you can skip to the end of the article.

-For the time being we are only supporting windows, but we plan to release and support other operating system like linux and macOS in near future.
+We currently support only Windows.
+We plan to release support for other operating systems like Linux and macOS in the near future.

 Elevating Red Team Assessments with the OCA Framework

 The primary aim is to mimic a real-world attack and emulate the tools, techniques, and procedures (TTPs) of actual threat actors to expose weaknesses.
-With our innovative OCA (Offensive Chains by Astra), we’re not just meeting the industry standards but taking a leap forward.
+With our OCA (Offensive Chains by Astra), we are not just meeting the industry standards but taking a leap forward.

 The Traditional Approach: Assessing with Known Kill Chains